Melentije Pavlović

-Melentije Pavlović (Gornja Vrbava, 1776 – Vraćevšnica monastery, 11 June 1833) was the first Serb Metropolitan of Belgrade, head of the Serbian Orthodox Church in the Principality of Serbia from 1831 until his death in 1833, as well as a participant in the Second Serbian Uprising.
+Melentije Pavlović (Мелентије; 1776–1833) was a Serbian clergyman that notably participated in the Second Serbian Uprising and became the first Serb Metropolitan of Belgrade, head of the Serbian Orthodox Church in the Principality of Serbia from 1831 until his death in 1833.

-Biography

-Early life

-He was born in Gornja Vrbava, a village near present-day Gornji Milanovac.
-He joined the monastery before 1810, in March of that year he became Hegumen of the Vraćevšnica monastery.
-He did not take part in the First Serbian Uprising, but he joined the Second Serbian Uprising, participated in the Takovo Meeting and distinguished himself in the battles of Ljubić and Palež.
+Career

+Pavlović was born in Gornja Vrbava (formerly Vrbava), a village near present-day Gornji Milanovac (in the Gornja Gruža knežina).
+His father Pavle and the father of Toma Vučić, Periša, were brothers.
+He was schooled at the Vraćevšnica monastery, where he also took monastic vows.
+At that time, Vraćevšnica was also a refuge for clergy from the Studenica monastery.
+He became a hieromonk at the monastery.
+On 9 March 1810 he became the hegumen of Vraćevšnica after the death of Josif, and the appointment document has survived, mentioning the electors knez (village mayor) Blagoje from Crnuća, knez Radivoje from Kamenica, kmet (serf) Gaja from Crnuća, buljubaša (captain) Milisav from Kamenica and Pavle Slepčević from Kamenica, and vojvoda Antonije Ristić-Pljakić and archimandrite Vasilije of Studenica.

+Melentije became friends with vojvoda Miloš Obrenović, whom he worked with.
+He attended the Takovo Meeting.
+In the Second Serbian Uprising, led by Miloš Obrenović, he distinguished himself in the battles of Ljubić and Palež.
+At Ljubić, he served as a dobošar (drummer), and at Palež he and Sima Paštrmac made a looted Ottoman cannon work and used in the battle.

 Thanks to his personal courage, Melentije gained the respect of Prince Miloš Obrenović, who in 1818 appointed him a personal confessor of the Obrenović dynasty.
 With time, Melentije became his adviser, initially in religious matters and later also in general political matters.
+In December 1822, Miloš appointed him to head the ecclesiastical court (konzistorija) in Kragujevac, together with knez Raka Tešić of Kolubara.
 In 1823, the Prince entrusted him with the organization of a state school system.

-Metropolitan

 When the Prince reached an agreement with the Ecumenical Patriarchate of Constantinople on the creation of the autonomous Metropolitanate of Belgrade, he pointed out Melentije as the most appropriate candidate.
 In recommending Melentije to accept chirotony as bishop, the Prince called him the most honest, the most talented and the most respected among the Serb clergy.
 Melentije was ordained bishop by the Ecumenical Patriarch of Constantinople Constantius I on 18 August 1831.
 A year later, the autonomy of the Metropolitanate of Belgrade was confirmed.
 At that moment he was seriously ill.